Metrobank Center

-The Metrobank Center is a 66-story supertall skyscraper in Bonifacio Global City, Taguig, Philippines.
-Standing 318 m tall, it is the tallest building in Metro Manila and in the Philippines.
+The Metrobank Center, formerly known as the Federal Land Tower and also known as the Metrobank Financial Tower, is a 66-story mixed-use supertall skyscraper in Bonifacio Global City, Taguig, Metro Manila.
+Standing at a total height of 318 m, it is the tallest building and structure in the Philippines, surpassing the previous record holder, the PBCom Tower, by 59 m.

-The Metrobank Center was developed by Federal Land, Inc. and ORIX Corporation.
-A mixed-use skyscraper, it houses a hotel, offices, meeting rooms, event rooms, restaurants, and fitness center.
+The Metrobank Center was developed by the Bonifacio Landmark Realty and Development Corporation, a joint venture between Federal Land, Inc. (the real estate subsidiary of the Metrobank Group) and ORIX Corporation.

 Background

 The Metrobank Center is part of Federal Land's Grand Central Park mixed-used complex.
 The Metrobank Center is connected through a common podium with the Grand Hyatt Residences, a 45-storey condominium skyscraper.
 The complex has a second residential tower, the Grand Hyatt Residence South Tower which stands 50 storeys high.

 The building's pinnacle height is 318 m while its height up to its roof is around 259.1 m.

 The Grand Hyatt Manila is a major tenant of the building.
 The hotel has 461 guest rooms and occupies the top 25 floors of the building.
-It also hosts three major restaurants namely The Grand Kitchen, No. 8 China House, and The Peak.
+It also hosts three major restaurants, namely The Grand Kitchen, No. 8 China House, and The Peak.
 It also has meeting and events rooms covering 2281 sqm.

 Architecture and design

-Wong & Ouyang, as well as Casas + Architects were the architectural firms behind the Metrobank Center.
+Wong & Ouyang, as well as Casas + Architects Inc. were the architectural firms behind the Metrobank Center.
 Ove Arup & Partners was responsible for the wind, structural, and seismic engineering of the building.
 Arup devised its damp outrigger system to make the building resistant to seismic shock and wind.
 Concrete outrigger walls were installed in the Metrobank Center's two mechanical floors.